We want happiness, health, and abundance in all areas of life;

 Traumatic events change people in ways that are hard to describe and yet are absolutely life changing.
 Some people experience terrible accidents or medical problems that change their lives forever.
 Others experience abuse or neglect from people they should have been able to trust or even randomly from strangers in completely unexpected ways.
 Trauma makes you feel like the rug has been pulled out from under you.
 Many people experience symptoms of Post-Traumatic Stress Disorder (PTSD) without even realizing it.
 They may be jumpy and easily startled or experience sleep difficulties like insomnia and nightmares.
 They may feel significantly anxious or depressed, and they may obsess about the traumatic event or avoid anything that reminds them of it.
 Sometimes people feel fundamentally defective and struggle with self-hatred or low self esteem.
 Some have perfectionism, poor body image, and disordered eating.
 Many feel isolated in the belief that they can trust no one and oftentimes not even themselves.

-My work with people who have been traumatized, whether as a child or in adulthood, is gentle and slow.
-I work at the connection between the mind, body, and energetic levels to address the ways in which the trauma has impacted physical health, interpersonal functioning, and essential self-care behaviors.
-I utilize a combination of energy psychology (see www.energypsych.org), mindfulness, mind-body awareness, brainspotting, and cognitive-behavioral techniques to address the myriad symptoms that arise subsequent to trauma and to restore a sense of aliveness and joy.
+My work with people who have been traumatized is focused on reconnecting the mind, body, and energetic levels and addressing the ways in which the trauma has impacted physical health, interpersonal functioning, and essential self-care behaviors.
+I utilize a combination of energy psychology (see www.energypsych.org), energy healing, mindfulness, mind-body awareness, and brainspotting to address the myriad symptoms that arise subsequent to trauma and to restore a sense of aliveness and joy.

 There is no doubt that maintaining a long-term relationship is challenging.
 In a society that is increasingly supportive of just moving on when things get difficult, it can be very difficult to get the support you need when your relationship has become stressful, unsatisfying, and painful.